 It is generally accompanied with cucumber slices, tomatoes, coriander and lime.

 There are a lot of variations which you should definitely try like:

 1) Khao Phat Mu (made with pork)

 2) Khao Phat Khiao Wan(green curry fried rice)

 Price per plate: This dish usually costs about 40-50 THB at food stalls and 100 THB at fancier places.

 9. Thapthim KropAfter a spicy and fiery meal, craving for some sweet cooling dessert?
 Thapthim Krop hits all the marks.
 It is served with crushed ice, coconut liquid on Pandan leaves.
 These leaves have an aroma and flavour of their own which makes it even more delicious.

 But, the real treasures are the “Red Rubies” made with water chestnuts covered with grenadine syrup and flour and boiled.
 Red food colouring gives it that rich appearance.

 Price per plate:It costs about 35 THB for a plate.

 10. OliangOliang or Thai iced coffee is loved by both natives and tourists alike.
 It is made of a blend of coffee, corn, soybeans and sesame seeds.
 It is brewed out of a coffee sock made of muslin attached to a metallic ring.
 Condensed milk and cream is added to taste.
-You can never go wrong with this Thai favourite.
+You can never go wrong with this local favourite street food in Thailand.